turingschool-examples/challenges/working_with_strings_and_integers.markdown

 2. What code can you write to output the string `"LastFirst"`?
 3. What code can you write to output the string `"First Last"`?
 4. What code can you write to output the string `"Last First Last First"`?
-5. What code can you write to output the string `"FirstLast"`?

 Then repeat A-E using only the "string interpolation" technique.